top of page

 For me personally, this course has had more of an impact on my writing than almost any other course or workshop I’ve attended.
 Those courses have all been useful and stimulating, especially the writing group I’ve been part of for a number of years, but also the writing retreats I’ve been on, both in the UK and abroad.
 This course though has unlocked something, and given me the impetus and the freedom to write on a regular daily basis.
 Why freedom?
 Because now I write - for the most part - without the lowering presence of the Inner Critic.
 Of course, it is completely necessary to assess your writing critically in its later stages, but at the beginning of a project or if you’re stuck and struggling in the middle of some writing, then what’s most important is to actually get the words down on the page.
 Anna and the other attendees - ooh, sounds like a band! - were sensitive and supportive as well as being excellent company on the course.

 So, in summing up: give it a go.
 More and more I feel the important thing in life and in writing is just to turn up, committed to the actual living moment and see what happens.
-Turn up in November and see where it takes you and your writing!
+Turn up and see where it takes you and your writing!

 Thank you to Dawn for sharing her experience of Writers: An Artist's Way.